WordPress/gutenberg/docs/faq.md

 ## How do I make my own block?

 The API for creating blocks is a crucial aspect of the project.
 We are working on improved documentation and tutorials.
-Current documentation lives here
+Check out the [Creating Block Types](http://gutenberg-devdoc.surge.sh/blocks/) section to get started.

 ## Does Gutenberg involve editing posts/pages in the front-end?